 Is there any chance of a return to Tamil militancy?

-After more than 20 years of war, many Sri Lankan Tamils are war-weary and struggling to earn a living.
+After so many years of war, many Sri Lankan Tamils are war-weary and struggling to earn a living.

-But some do warn that the government runs the risk of alienating the minority if it does not act on political reconciliation.
+But many also warn that the government runs the risk of alienating the minority if it does not act on political reconciliation.